apu244/Desktop_Assistant/README.md

-# Desktop_Assistant
+# AI_Desktop_Assistant
-It is a simple AI assistant powered by openai and python.
+It is a simple AI assistant powered by openai and codewhisperer using python